claudiotalarico/EE406/2025/readme.md

     The uid and gid for the Windows' user (claudio) are:<br>
     `uid=1002(claudio) gid=513(UsersGrp)`<br>

     At this point we can finally mount the `G:` drive on WSL.
-Open the WLS terminal and type the following commands:
+Open the WSL terminal and type the following commands:
     ```
     sudo mkdir -p /mnt/g
     sudo mount -t drvfs G: /mnt/g -o metadata,uid=1000,gid=1000